23.07.2022

 15.00 CET.
 Eeva Mauring (University of Bergen): Sequential Search with Limited Price Discrimination.

-Zoom link: email events@eief.it.
+Zoom link: register

 Host: Kyiv School of Economics.